Back to Top

 Consider getting a jump start on college by knocking out a general education credit or exploring a course in your desired field.

-You’ll take classes for free and get your feet wet on what college courses are like.
-Remember though, your grade is part of your college transcript, so choose wisely and apply yourself!
+While in high school, you’ll be able to take classes for free and get your feet wet on what college courses are like.
+Remember, though, your grade is part of your college transcript, so choose wisely and apply yourself!
+We recommend working with your admissions advisor to pick out the right classes for you.

 AACC Courses at Crofton High School

-Did you know you have the opportunity to attend AACC credit courses on-location at Crofton High School?
-Students who meet eligibility requirements* and successfully complete these courses will earn an AACC certificate in Network Security.
-Students successfully completing the courses below and meeting eligibility criteria** will be eligible to receive the certificate.
-This program provides partial foundation for the following industry recognized certifications: Network+ (CompTIA) and Security+ (CompTIA) industry certification exams.
-These six courses also serve as a foundation to a pathway to an Information Assurance and Cybersecurity (A.A.S.) degree.
+Students who meet eligibility requirements and successfully complete these courses will earn an AACC certificate in Network Security.
+Students successfully completing the courses below and meeting eligibility criteria will be eligible to receive the certificate.
+This program provides partial foundation for Network+ (CompTIA) and Security+ (CompTIA) industry certification exams.
+These six courses also serve as a foundation to a pathway for the Information Assurance and Cybersecurity (A.A.S.) degree.

 Earn College Credit at CAT-South